openHPI/xikolo-learnanalytics/README.md

 ## License

-Copyright © Hasso-Plattner-Institut für Digital Engineering gGmbH
+Copyright © Hasso Plattner Institute for Digital Engineering gGmbH

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as